 Start with a regression equation with one predictor, X.

 If X never equals 0, then the intercept has no intrinsic meaning.
+Both these scenarios are common in real data.
 [Read more…] about Interpreting the Intercept in a Regression Model